visconttig/challenge_003/README.md

 - Turn JSON into useful `DTO` objects using Jackson.
 - You’ll be friends with `@JsonProperty` and `@JsonIgnoreProperties`.

-### ✅ Persist with PostgresSQL using Spring Data JPA
+### ✅ Persist with PostgreSQL using Spring Data JPA
 - Store books, authors, and languages.
 - Avoid duplicates like the plague.